ACD:

 MAIN STATION:

-A telephone that is connected directly to a central office and has a unique
+A telephone that is connected directly to a central office and has a

-telephone number.
+unique telephone number.
 It is not an extension station.

-INFORMATION SYSTEM (MIS):
+MANAGEMENT INFORMATION SYSTEM (MIS):

-A program that collects, stores and collates data into reports enabling
+A program that collects, stores and collates data into reports

-interpretation and evaluation of performance, trends, traffic capacities,
+enabling interpretation and evaluation of performance, trends,

-etc.
+traffic capacities, etc.

-MANUAL
+MANUAL TRANSFER:

-A call routing feature which allows the call answerer to transfer an incoming
+A call routing feature which allows the call answerer to transfer an

-or a two-digit Speed Calling code.
+telephone number or a two-digit Speed Calling code.

-STREET ADDRESS GUIDE (MSAG):
+MASTER STREET ADDRESS GUIDE (MSAG):

-The computerized geographical file which consists of all streets and address
+The computerized geographical file which consists of all streets and

-updating after the initial file is established.
+and requires constant updating after the initial file is

 MISROUTE: